 7.4 Rally Safety and Insurance Requirements

-Refer to appropriate current Rulebook, Rules for Organizers, Insurance Handbook, and FasTrack.
+Refer to appropriate current Rulebook, Rules for Organizers, SCCA.com, and FasTrack.

 8. Track Events, Time Trials and HillClimb Administration

 8.1.
 Basic Policy The SCCA has established rules for Track Events, Time Trials and HillClimbs.
 These rules and regulations reflect the basic policies of the Club, as adopted by the Board of Directors (BoD) to satisfy the needs and pleasures of its members and potential members.